 Like all research, there are limitations, yet we do not dismiss every research article because the authors are transparent about those limitations.
 In fact, when good research is forthright about limitations, it creates the opportunity to nest those findings within a context.
 The challenge is to understand and accept those limitations without using them as an excuse to dismiss the findings.

 Peers Can be Used for More than Just Comparative Data

 Often we hear of partners searching for best practices via google.
-The problem with that approach is that there is no data to substantiate the quality of the practice.
-But at COACHE we use our actual survey data to identify practices that work.
+The problem with that approach is that there is no data to substantiate the quality of the practice, but at COACHE we use our actual survey data to identify practices that work.
 To that end, something that our partners are engaging in more often is reaching out to their peers for advice and collaboration on the issues that matter most.
 COACHE has brokered discussions on sharing results with Deans, interdisciplinary work, and tenure and promotion policies.
 Each time, that we get to sit in on these discussions, we are impressed by the level of candor.
-In these discussions, our partners talk about what works but more importantly, they talk about what didn’t work.
+In these discussions, our partners talk about what works, but more importantly, they talk about what didn’t.
 They point out the stumbling blocks so that others can avoid them.